bankcex/docs/general/learn-about-the-fuse-platform/fuse-network-blockchain/README.md

-# The BankCEX Blockchain
+# The Bankcoin Blockchain

 ## Network Overview and Key Metrics

-BankCEX is the decentralized EVM-compatible public blockchain that powers the BankCEX platform and ecosystem.
-It is fully compatible with Ethereum meaning that any smart contract that can be deployed on the latter can also run on top of BankCEX.
+Bankcoin is the decentralized EVM-compatible public blockchain that powers the Bankcoin platform and ecosystem.
+It is fully compatible with Ethereum meaning that any smart contract that can be deployed on the latter can also run on top of Bankcoin.

-The BankCEX blockchain uses a variant of delegated Proof of Stake (dPoS) for achieving [consensus](https://docs.bankcexchain.io/general/fuse-network-blockchain/fuse-consensus).
-The consensus is secured by a significant number of independent validators, only one of which is run by the BankCEX core team.
+The Bankcoin blockchain uses a variant of delegated Proof of Stake (dPoS) for achieving [consensus](https://docs.bankcexchain.io/general/fuse-network-blockchain/fuse-consensus).
+The consensus is secured by a significant number of independent validators, only one of which is run by the Bankcoin core team.

-Validators are also responsible for the most important type of governance on BankCEX, namely, adopting the network protocol changes via [BankCEX Improvement Proposals](https://docs.bankcexchain.io/general/fips) (FIPs).
+Validators are also responsible for the most important type of governance on Bankcoin, namely, adopting the network protocol changes via [Bankcoin Improvement Proposals](https://docs.bankcexchain.io/general/fips) (FIPs).

 The native token of the network is called BANK.
 New BANK tokens are issued with every added block and are also use to pay for gas, just like ETH on Ethereum.

-The BankCEX blockchain is designed to ensure fast block confirmation times and a low cost of transactions.
-The average block interval on BankCEX is around 5 seconds, and it currently costs much less than $0.01 to get a transaction confirmed.
+The Bankcoin blockchain is designed to ensure fast block confirmation times and a low cost of transactions.
+The average block interval on Bankcoin is around 5 seconds, and it currently costs much less than $0.01 to get a transaction confirmed.

-In its present capacity, the BankCEX blockchain is capable of processing around 120 native token transfers and 60 TL20 token transfers per second.
+In its present capacity, the Bankcoin blockchain is capable of processing around 120 native token transfers and 60 TL20 token transfers per second.
 The faster processing of native token transfers is due to the fact that they do not involve computations run on the network's virtual machine.